kennedy215/Udacity/ProjectBuildingPortfolioSite/Project/README.md

 #Project

 ##Description
-This is an assignment for Udacity.
-It is a work in progress.
+This is an assignment for **Udacity**.
+The page is made using flex-box.
+The website also adjust with screen sizes.

+##License

+Kennedy DeSousa